 Siemens officially opens Rhine-Ruhr Express maintenance depot

-The new depot will offer digitalised service and maintenance of RXX trainsets for 32 years, with guaranteed vehicle availability of over 99 per cent.
+The new depot will offer digitalised service and maintenance of RRX trainsets for 32 years, with guaranteed vehicle availability of over 99 per cent.

 After one-and-a-half years of construction, Siemens Mobility has officially opened the new maintenance depot for the Rhine-Ruhr Express (RRX).